 Hi!
 Thanks for visiting this page.

-I’m not very good at talking about myself, but I’d say my academic interests include: political theory; the nexus between religion and law; Muslim and Jewish intellectual, spiritual, and theological history; the effects of modernity on the social, religious, and political arrangements of the Middle East and the broader Muslim world; the negotiation (or lack thereof) between the traditional/religious and the modern/secular; and state-building/formations in the Middle East and South Asia.
+I’m not very good at talking about myself, but I’d say my academic interests include: political theory; the nexus between religion and law; Islamic intellectual, spiritual, and theological history; the effects of modernity on the social, religious, and political arrangements of the Middle East and the broader Muslim world; the negotiation (or lack thereof) between the traditional/religious and the modern/secular; and state-building/formations in the Middle East and South Asia.

 Because I come from a community organizing and non-profit background, I am always interested in seeing how I can make my work intersect meaningfully with the lives of everyday people.
 How can I use what I learn to address contemporary challenges, make myself a better advocate for justice, and most importantly, become a better person?
 These are questions I ask myself every day.